AUDIOLOGY FULL DIAGNOSTIC HEARING TEST

 How much does a full diagnostic screen cost?

-A full screen/ hearing test costs £75.
+A full screen/ hearing test is FREE.
 We do extensive testing, not just a frequency test.

 How long does the testing take?

-The testing takes between 1-1.5 Hours to complete.
+The testing takes around 45 minutes to complete.

 How much do hearing aids cost?